ischasny/ipfsspecs/src/routing/http-routing-reader-privacy-v1.md

 ### API

 Reassebling the full `ProviderRecord` from the encrypted data will require multiple roundtrips to the server.
 The first one to fetch a list of `EncProviderRecordKey`s and then one per
-`EncProviderRecordKey` to fetch additional metadata.
-In order to reduce the number of roundtrips to one the client implementation is advised to use the local libp2p peerstore for multiaddress discovery and then use [libp2p multistream select](https://github.com/multiformats/multistream-select) for protocol negotiaiton.
+`EncProviderRecordKey` to fetch `EncMetadata`.
+In order to reduce the number of roundtrips to one the client implementation is advised to use the local libp2p peerstore for multiaddress discovery and then [libp2p multistream select](https://github.com/multiformats/multistream-select) for protocol negotiation.

 #### `GET /routing/v1/encrypted/providers/{HASH2}`